gabrieu-amaral/gabrieu-amaral/README.md

 ### Olá 🙅‍♂️

+- dev junior 🤓
+- alphadust in other places 📷🐤
 - I'm originally from journalism and content creation 👀
-- dev beginner 👶
-- alphadust in other places 📷🐤